EmmanuelAbiola/CustomerHealth/README.md

-# Building and Running the CustomerHealth Example
+# Building and Running the CustomerHealth(Web App)

 1.Download zip folder to your local machine